 The overall latency should not exceed 30ms.
 Measured from the time that the signal change appears on the CAN bus to the time it is written to the library.

-This requirement is based on recommendations from the QNX Active Sound Design documentation; which recommends that the this latency be limited to:
+This requirement is based on recommendations from the QNX Active Sound Design documentation; which recommends that this latency be limited to:

 Engine Order Reduction (ANC): Less than 10ms